ND Ilirija 1911: NK Ilirija (1950–1991)

-After the World War II, with the help of some pre-war former players, the club was refounded in 1950.
+After World War II, with the help of some pre-war former players, the club was refounded in 1950.
 They were now located in the outskirts of Ljubljana in Zgornja Šiška, where they built their own modern stadium in 1963.
 They played mostly in Slovenian Republic League, an amateur third-level league in SFR Yugoslavia.
 Their biggest success was becoming vice-champions in 1972.
 The team, composed of Jerebic, Rojina, Šmon, Erjavec, Kolenc, Dermastija, Godler, Ahlin, Filip, Jalšavec, Jesenšek, Daneu and Prelovšek, therefore contested for amateur championship of Yugoslavia that year, but lost against Vrbas in the final.
 In 1986 Ilirija was relegated from republic league and continued playing in local regional leagues until the dissolution of Yugoslavia.

 Since 1991

-Since the independence of Slovenia, Ilirija played a couple of seasons in the newly established Slovenian Second League.
-In the 1992–93 season, Ilirija finished 15th and were subsequently relegated to the Slovenian Third League.
+After Slovenia's independence in 1991, Ilirija played a couple of seasons in the newly established Slovenian Second League.
+In the 1992–93 season, they finished 15th and were subsequently relegated to the Slovenian Third League.
 Since then, Ilirja competed in leagues outside of the top two divisions until 2017, when they returned to the Slovenian Second League.

 Colours and crest

 The traditional colours of Ilirija are green and white, the colours strongly associated with the city of Ljubljana.
-Although green and white were club colours from the very beginning, Ilirija usually wore red-white kits with a star in the early years, a hommage to Slavia Prague.
+Although green and white have been the club's colours since the beginning, in its early years Ilirija usually wore red and white jerseys with a star, a tribute to Slavia Prague.

 The club crest depicts a name, foundation year and a column in doric order.
 The name itself is a reference to the historical region of Illyria.

 Stadium

 In the interwar period, Ilirija played its home matches on the field by Celovška Road, which was built in 1919 and was located between the State Station and the Union Brewery.
 After World War II, Ilirija moved to Ilirija Sports Park, where the club's current home ground was built in 1963.
 It has a capacity of 1,000 and is the third largest stadium in Ljubljana.
-Apart from football, it also hosts speedway events.
+Apart from football, it also hosted speedway events between 1963 and 2020.